AkshitTayade/MedLyfe-Healthcare_Web_App/README.md

 # Future Scope
 * We could implement a direct connection between doctor and patient via VIDEO CALLING facilities by integrating Twilio.
 API
-* We could also implement a recommender system for predicting medicines for the diagnosed disease􏰀
+* We could also implement a recommender system for predicting medicines for the diagnosed disease
 * We can also implement an AI chatbot which will help the patient communicate with the doctors

 # Made with Love from :